dragonwell-project/alibaba-dragonwell-security-provider/CAPABILITIES.md

-Conscrypt's Capabilities
+Tongsuo-Java-SDK's Capabilities
 ========================================

-Conscrypt is relatively selective in choosing the set of primitives to provide, focusing on the most important and widely-used algorithms.
-Following is a list of JCA algorithm names and other identifiers that are supported by Conscrypt.
+Tongsuo-Java-SDK is relatively selective in choosing the set of primitives to provide, focusing on the most important and widely-used algorithms.
+Following is a list of JCA algorithm names and other identifiers that are supported by Tongsuo-Java-SDK.

 ## TLS